ugiriwabo/Pig-dice/README.md

 | User rolls a 6   | 6 is added to the score                    | 6              |
 | User reaches 100 | 100                                        | Winner!!       |

+# Prerequisites
+To clone this project to your local folder, you will first need to install git.
+Use this command in your terminal $ sudo apt install git-all